soderluk/nirimgr/README.md

 The goroutine handling of the event stream felt like a better approach than I had before, so thanks to the author for a great library!

 The `nirimgr scratch spawn-or-focus [app-id]` is heavily inspired by the discussion [here](https://github.com/YaLTeR/niri/discussions/329#discussioncomment-13378697)

+The `floating move` command is from this discussion [here](https://github.com/YaLTeR/niri/discussions/1656#discussioncomment-14268880).